raphael/linux-samus/README.md

 to the original tree.
 This process results in a patched tree located in `build/linux-patched`.

-### Enabling sound step-by-step
+## Enabling Sound Troubleshooting Guide

-If you're reading this either the `sound.sh` script failed or better you want to understand what it does :)
+If you're reading this either the `sound.sh` script failed or you want to understand what it does :)

 The first thing to do is to copy over the firmwares from the `firmware` directory